RECRUITMENT HAS NOW ENDED

 Recently, studies have demonstrated that the same CBT treatment delivered in a shorter space of time, over fewer but longer sessions in a few weeks, can be as helpful, meaning people can get better more quickly.
 However, this format has not been explored for women who are currently pregnant.

-This research aims to investigate whether pregnant women with anxiety disorders find the format of time intensive CBT (IN-CBT) helpful and if it is possible to test it against the current standard format, weekly CBT.
+This research aims to investigate whether pregnant women with anxiety disorders find time intensive CBT (IN-CBT) helpful, and if it is possible to test it against the current standard format, weekly CBT.

-The study includes women over 18 who live in Lambeth, Lewisham, Southwark or Croydon.
+The study includes women over 18 who live in Lambeth, Lewisham or Southwark.
 Women who live outside these boroughs may be able to participate - please enquire.

-Find out exactly what is involved by reading the information sheet and/or getting in touch with Dr. Fiona Challacombe
+Find out exactly what is involved by reading the information sheet and/or getting in touch with the chief investigator Dr. Fiona Challacombe

 Please get in touch if you have any questions at all.